The salmon run

 How to do it

 You will need to pay attention to the clock, to the calendar and to the weather forecast.
 Early morning and evenings during October and November are best, and a period of rain after a dry spell will provide the perfect conditions for the salmon to leap.
-Find a good vantage point by the river: bridges over weirs are the best.
-And take care on wet slippery banks!
+Look for stretches with small waterfalls, find a good vantage point by the river and take care on wet slippery banks!

 If you can't get to these places